An easy, elegant dessert or a beautiful garnish for Strawberry Shortcake.

 You will need:

 Fresh, ripe strawberries with leaves attached (if you pick your own, leave a bit of the stem on too for easier dipping)

 Ghirardelli 60% Cacao Chocolate Chips or semi-sweet if you prefer

-Vegetable shortening (I use Spectrum brand organic, non-hydrogenated shortening)
+Vegetable shortening or refined coconut oil (I use Spectrum brand organic, non-hydrogenated shortening)